pmaxai/fictionary/README.md

 ## FictionaryTemplate

 Use a template which will be filled with fictionary data.
+Use any text based file format from html, txt and many more.

 You can add a json key name with ``--keyname`` where the fictional data will be stored.